Chocolate Cupcakes and Spring Gum Paste Flowers

 *

-*For a how-to on making simple flowers with gumpaste click here for the tutorial.
+*For a how-to on making simple flowers with gumpaste click here for the tutorial and here’s a video on making the icing swirl.

 *